henrikkorsgaard/kalmango/README.md

 ## Disclaimer
 I have zero knowledge of or experience with Kalman filters.
 This seem to work the same way as Kalmanjs, but I have no clue.
 Yes, this is reality when UI and web developers get caught up in complex development.

+If you think you can do better or have comments I would love to hear from you :)